sciZer0/7/v/README.md

 This just proves that people now are increasingly appreciating non-trivial, wise values.

-Also, it might be safe to suppose that in the nearest future, people will desperately expect from all the people's working systems more justness and more democraticness — along with more effectiveness.
+Also, it might be safe to suppose that in the nearest future, people will desperately expect from all the social systems more justness and more democraticness — along with more effectiveness.

 Together with this all, a new project called Worldcoin has the potential to soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.